IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :AllowEnablingFilePIDsPerCollection
 +++++++++++++++++++++++++++++++++++

-Toggles whether superusers can change the File PIDs policy per collection. publishing of file-level PIDs for the entire installation.
+Toggles whether superusers can change the File PIDs policy per collection.
 By default this setting is absent and Dataverse Software assumes it to be false.
-If enabled, the registration will be performed asynchronously (in the background) during publishing of a dataset.

-For example, registration of PIDs for files can be enabled in a specific collection when it is disabled instance-wide.
+For example, if this setting is true, registration of PIDs for files can be enabled in a specific collection when it is disabled instance-wide.
 Or it can be disabled in specific collections where it is enabled by default.
 See :ref:`collection-attributes-api` for details.

 To enable setting file-level PIDs per collection::